ppy/osu-wiki/wiki/Mapping_and_Modding_Timeline/en.md

 - **2018-03-03:** `#modding` channel was created in the [osu!dev Discord server](/wiki/osu!dev_Discord_server).
     - While its goal was to shift mapping discussion away from the BN Discord server, this discussion center was rarely used apart from scheduled QAT meetings. <!-- source is discord logs -->
 - **2018-03-24:** Ranking Criteria subforum was re-opened for public proposal discussions and the UBKRC was discontinued.
-    - The UBKRC was continued at this time because all subsections of the general and game mode Ranking Criteria were finalized. <!-- https://osu.ppy.sh/community/forums/topics/720532 -->
+    - The UBKRC was discontinued at this time because all subsections of the general and game mode Ranking Criteria were finalized. <!-- https://osu.ppy.sh/community/forums/topics/720532 -->

 ### April